Call Detail

 Again, it is the artist’s responsibility to consider the size and weight of their work before submitting it for consideration.
 These factors will impact shipping decisions and costs.

-DOCUMENTING PACKING PROCESS
+DOCUMENTING THE PACKING PROCESS

 NCECA recommends that all artists document their packaging process using digital images and text descriptions before closing all crates and /or boxes for shipment.
 This documentation may provide critical information to support claims against carriers for damage in transit.